mikachou/chess-ai/README.md

 ## Requirements

-This script requires the python-chess library and optionnaly virtualenv
+This script requires python3, the python-chess library and optionnaly virtualenv

-## Install
+## Install in a virtualenv

 First, install as root user virtualenv if not previously installed.